The Python for Loop

 Basic Syntax

-# Code block to execute for each item
+# Code block to be executed for each item

 Output: